Here is an interesting and insightful article on 'Money for Nothing' by David Loy written in 2003. How would a Buddhist system of 'money' look like?

 Thai monk Ven P. A. Payutto's book Buddhist Economics: A Middle Way for the Market Place, 1992 is available for download.

 Google Debt Capitalism and Susmita Barua.
 She argues the whole financial superstructure of Capitalism and modern market economy is anti-democratic and built on the wrong view of money as an instrument of (all public and private) debt.
-Wrong view (of life and world) arises from unwholesome volitions of mind (like greed, hate and delusion).
+Wrong view (of life and world) arises from unwholesome volitions of mind (like greed, hate and delusion of separate self).
 What is right view?
-Can we design a system based on higher inclusive order and self-organizing system of thinking?
+Can we design a sustainable system based on deeper inclusive order of interdependence, and self-organizing regenerative system of thinking?

 More literature on the subject.